Some Washington state providers to get ‘double delivery’ of COVID-19 vaccine after last week’s storm delays

 For some hospitals, “there is essentially going to be a double delivery,” said Cassie Sauer, of the Washington State Hospital Association (WSHA), adding that many facilities had already received delivery confirmations.

-Sauer said hospitals were not slated for a large proportion of the overall state allocation for first doses this week or last and should be able to manage the influx.
+Sauer said hospitals were not scheduled for a large proportion of the overall state allocation for first doses this week or last and should be able to manage the influx.

 “We’re confident, on the hospital side, we’re going to be able to work through our doses quite quickly,” Sauer said.